Image-Text-Image Knowledge Transfer for Lifelong Person Re-Identification with Hybrid Clothing States: Experiments

 \subsubsection{Results in Seen Domains}

-Without loss of generalization, we show the results of training with Order 1 and evaluating on seen datasets in Tab.~\ref{tab:compare_order1}.
-More results in other orders are provided in the appendix.
+We first show the results of all methods on our proposed LReID-Hybrid benchmarks.
+We comprehensively show the results of training with Orders 1$\sim$6 and evaluating on seen datasets in Tabs.~\ref{tab:compare_order1}$\sim$\ref{tab:compare_order6}.
 We also show results on the standard LReID benchmarks in Tab.~\ref{tab:compare_standard}.

-\textbf{Results on LReID-Hybrid benchmarks.} AKA~\cite{pu2021lifelong} achieves relatively poor results in our proposed LReID-Hybrid task.
-Although AKA uses a knowledge graph to represent and accumulate knowledge, it still operates in the image space, making it hard to maintain and accumulate knowledge when different tasks exhibit significant differences, especially when clothing status changes.
-Due to the absence of data from previous domains, SFT suffers catastrophic forgetting greatly.
-LwF performs knowledge distillation between current and frozen old models to overcome catastrophic forgetting at the cost of sacrificing performance in the current domain.
-Due to the great discrepancy of acquired knowledge across domains caused by variations of clothing state, LwF cannot make a good balance between knowledge acquired from domains with different clothing states.
-Although leveraging text, CLIP-ReID~\cite{li2023clip} has no obvious advantage compared with LwF which fine-tunes the pre-trained CLIP image encoder without the supervision of text.
-The results show that the potential of text is still not fully unleashed.
-On the contrary, our proposed method successfully takes advantage of text semantics to balance and accumulate knowledge from various domains and shows a significant superiority over them.
+\textbf{Results on LReID-Hybrid benchmarks (Order 1).} AKA~\cite{pu2021lifelong} achieves relatively poor results in the LReID-Hybrid task.
+Although AKA uses a knowledge graph to represent and accumulate knowledge, operating in the image space makes it difficult to maintain and accumulate knowledge when different tasks exhibit significant differences, especially with clothing state changes.
+Due to the absence of data from previous domains, SFT suffers greatly from catastrophic forgetting.
+LwF~\cite{li2017learning} performs knowledge distillation between current and frozen old models at the cost of sacrificing performance in the current domain.
+Due to the significant discrepancy across domains caused by variations in clothing states, LwF cannot effectively balance the knowledge from different domains.

+Although CLIP-ReID~\cite{li2023clip} leverages text, it has no obvious advantage compared to LwF, which fine-tunes the pre-trained CLIP image encoder without the supervision of text.
+The results indicate that the potential of text is still not fully unleashed.
+In contrast, \textit{Teata} successfully leverages text semantics to balance and accumulate knowledge from various domains, demonstrating significant superiority over other methods.
+Note that \textit{Teata} does not require any task-specific tokens for inference, and the model parameters are shared across all tasks.
+Strictly speaking, in the setting of LReID-Hybrid, we do not have any clues about the next training task or the testing task, so task-specific tokens are not applicable. \textit{Teata} outperforms CLIP-ReID~\cite{li2023clip}, which learns text prompts as task-specific tokens at each training task, by a large margin.